When Luke Rhodes was born in the summer of 2020, something set him apart from his three older sisters besides being Rachel and Nick Rhodes’ first boy.

 “We dug deep into what research was out there on CSS.
 Dr. Vergano’s name popped up on almost every article we found.
 We emailed her asking, ‘Where do we go from here?’”

 The next summer, they had a small gathering in Norfolk with Dr. Vergano and several other CSS families and later created the Coffin-Siris Syndrome Foundation, with Dr. Vergano serving as medical advisor.
-The foundation is having a virtual conference this year from April 30 through May 2.

 For the Robinsons, a diagnosis brought them a network of connections and annual conferences.
 “It created an avenue to step in and own it,” Carissa says.
 “It took away the ambiguity.”